microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 `outerAssembly` | The assembly from which the outermost Exception was thrown. | `PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35`
 `outerMethod` | The method from which the outermost Exception was thrown. | `System.Windows.Media.Visual.TrySimpleTransformToAncestor`
 `problemId` | A concatenation of the innermost Exception type and the method from which the innermost Exception was thrown. | `System.InvalidOperationException at AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0`
-`itemType` | Always `exception` | `exception`
-`details` | A JSON-serialized array of [ExceptionDetail objects](#exceptiondetail-objects) that correspond to the outermost Exception.
+`details` | A JSON-serialized array of [ExceptionDetail objects](#exceptiondetail-objects) that correspond to this Exception.
 The first item in the array is always the outermost Exception | `[{"parsedStack":[{"method":"System.Windows.Media.Visual.TrySimpleTransformToAncestor","level":0,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"System.Windows.Media.Visual.TransformToAncestor","level":1,"line":0,"assembly":"PresentationCore, Version=4.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35"},{"method":"AccessibilityInsights.SharedUx.Controls.HierarchyControl+<>c__DisplayClass55_0.<OnSelected>b__0","level":2,"line":0,"assembly":"AccessibilityInsights.SharedUx, Version=1.1.899.1, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a"}],"outerId":"0","message":"The specified Visual is not an ancestor of this Visual.","type":"System.InvalidOperationException","id":"25819492"}]`

 ##### ExceptionDetail Objects
 Each ExceptionDetail object represents a single Exception that was thrown, along with its stack trace.
 Exceptions can be nested, with each inner Exception pointing to its immediate wrapper Exception.
 The following properties are defined: